 President Gordon B. Hinckley, what can I say?
 I had tremendous respect, admiration, and love for this great man.
 He was the first counselor to President Ezra Taft Benson and Howard W. Hunter.
 I observed President Hinckley’s tenderness, love and caring way for these two men when they became aged and infirm.

-I first heard President Hinckley speak in person in Logan, Utah in 1991, A brilliant experience.
+I first heard President Hinckley speak in person in Logan, Utah in 1991.
 A quote by President Hinckley: “Being HUMBLE means recognizing we are not on earth to see how important we can become, but to see HOW MUCH DIFFERENCE WE CAN MAKE in the lives of others.”

 We fulfilled 68 months of ward and stake missionary callings in Riverdale, Utah before serving in China and Africa.
 We attended a regional conference at the Dee Events Center in Ogden, Utah prior to going to South Africa.
 We arrived quite early as we wanted to make sure we got a good seat.
 Upon entering the stadium a lady usher pointed where we should sit.
 We were wearing our missionary tags.
 I said to the lady, “I will give you $10.00 if we can sit down there,” pointing to a roped off section of the arena.
 She surprised me saying, “Oh go ahead.”
 My husband thought it was because we were wearing our missionary tags.
 This special roped off area was for bishops, stake presidents and their families.